Ideals in Multivariate Rings

 Given a natural number n

-returns the Katsura ideal generated by $u_m - \sum_{l=n}^n u_{l-m} u_l$, $1 - \sum_{l = -n}^n u_l$ where $u_{-i} = u_i$, and $u_i = 0$ for $i > n$ and $m \in \{-n, \ldots, n\}$.
-Also note that indices have been shifted to start from 1.
+return the Katsura ideal over the rational numbers generated by $u_m - \sum_{l=-n}^n u_{l-m} u_l$, $1 - \sum_{l = -n}^n u_l$ where $u_{-i} = u_i$, and $u_i = 0$ for $i > n$ and $m \in \{-n, \ldots, n\}$.

 Examples

-julia> katsura(2)
+julia> I = katsura(2)

 katsura